briank-git/dsci100-pl-demo-course/README.md

 - May have to split coding and manual grading questions if using Workspaces
 - Steeper learning curve for developing/troubleshooting assignments/questions (each need info.json, question.html, server.py)
 - No exam anti-cheat
+- Documentation for self-hosting is light overall and no support available